chrischae2020/chrischae2020/README.md

-Focus on machine learning and data analytics.
+Focus on machine learning and data analytics with health data.
 Interests in Python, Java, ReactJS, R

 <!--
 **chrischae2020/chrischae2020** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.